miamollie/aws-workshop/ops/glossary.md

 - _Task definition_ is a blueprint for your application.
 Each time you launch a task in Amazon ECS, you specify a task definition.
 The service then knows which Docker image to use for containers, how many containers to use in the task, and the resource allocation for each container.
 - _ECS cluster_ is a logical grouping of tasks or services.
 The container agent runs on each EC2 within a cluster.
 It sends information about the resource's current running tasks and resource utilization to Amazon ECS - so it can assign tasks to instances as needed (or spin up server less on fargate)
 - _Subnet group_ is a logical subdivision of an IP network._AWS_ provides two types of _subnetting_ one is Public which allow the internet to access the machine and another is private which is hidden from the internet

+## EC2 vs ECS vs Fargate

+EC2 is scalable containers running on a server - elastic cloud compute.

+ECS manages the placement of your containers across your cluster based on your resource needs.
+ECS can be Serverless ( fargate) or you can configure the servers in the cluster (manage your own EC2 instances)

+Fargate allows you to run Docker containers without having to manage servers or clusters.
+You hand over control of the management of services to AWS to do what they see fit.
+No need to manage or configure servers.

 ## Not covered